 The wheels are difficult to move and the unit itself can be a little wobbly.

 Reaches up to 11 feet for ceilings and 15 feet for walls.
-Brake keeps the lift in place along with rubberized feet.
+Brake keeps the tool in place along with rubberized feet.
 Easy to use.

 Drywall panels are heavy, bulky, awkward, and fragile.
 You have to be careful when you’re handling them, but you also need to have some sheer brute strength to move them around.
 If you’ve ever stood in place holding a sheet of drywall while someone tries your patience and stamina by fumbling around trying to nail or screw it in place, you know what we mean.
 Fortunately, a drywall lift can make the process much less painful and tedious.